 Review Hearings

-Effective October 1, 2021, review hearings are held only when custody has not been removed from a parent, guardian, or custodian.
+Review hearings are held only when custody has not been removed from a parent, guardian, or custodian at initial disposition.
 In practice, DSS sometimes refers to these types of petitions as “slow petitions” or “compliance petitions.”
 In cases where custody has not been removed from a parent, guardian, or custodian, the court only holds review hearings, not permanency planning hearings.

 Timeframes

-• Review hearings must be held within 90 days of the initial disposition hearing WHEN custody has not been removed from a parent, guardian, or custodian.
+• Review hearings must be held within 90 days of the initial disposition hearing WHEN custody has not been removed from a parent, guardian, or custodian at initial disposition.

 • Review hearings must take place at least every six months unless